 Perhaps the biggest concern in Lyme affected dogs is the possibility of chronic kidney disease and degeneration which can sometimes arise in animals with an undiagnosed condition.
 While a bullseye-style rash is symptomatic in humans, dogs do not display a similar sign.
 Basic indicators to look out for include uncharacteristic or increased lethargy, loss of appetite, stiffness and depression, although recurrent lameness (switching from one leg to another) is usually the biggest clue as to whether your dog has Lyme Disease or not.

 If you live in rural areas or near a woodland or field where you tend to walk your dog, it is important to check your dog’s coat (this is best done with a hairdryer), focusing your attention behind its ears, around its head, on its underside, the base of its tail, between its toes, and neck, as soon as you get home.
-Inspecting your own clothes as well as your dog’s coat and collar is also necessary so that you don’t bring ticks into your home.
+Inspecting your own clothes as well as your dog’s coat and collar is also necessary so that you don’t bring ticks into your home and potentially infect others, including house cats.

 While ticks can be a nuisance and, in extreme cases, hazardous to health, by understanding the cause of Lyme Disease and the measures to try and prevent it, we can worry less about the condition.
 Checking for ticks regularly, as well as routinely administering tick-control treatments and spot-ons and taking precautions when outdoors in tick-prevalent areas, is the best combined method of defence.